 Level 3 Awards in Wines

-Level 4 Diploma in Wines
+WSET Level4 Diploma in Wines

-This is the highest level of WSET Certifications.
+This is the highest level of their certifications.
 An L4 diploma is a six-part wine course imparting expert knowledge in winemaking, wine businesses, fortified and sparkling wines, and an independent research assignment.
 This wine diploma takes 18 – 36 months to complete, and upon completion, a lapel pin and certificate are awarded.
-Students are also able to use ‘DipWSET’ as part of their professional signature.
+Students can also use ‘Dip WSET’ as their professional signature.

 Level 1, 2, 3, in Spirits

 These qualifications work similarly to the qualifications in wine.
 Each level builds on the knowledge of the previous level.
-The topics covered in these qualifications include the production of the spirits, types of spirits, flavor influences and how to analyze spirits’ taste.
+The topics covered in these qualifications include the production of the spirits, types of spirits, flavor influences, and how to analyze spirits’ taste.

 Level 1, 2, 3, in Sake

-Whatever your industry needs, whether it be wine, spirits, or sake, the WSET offers some incredible options for each.
+Whatever your industry needs, whether it be wine, spirits, or sake, the Wine & Spirit Education classes offer some incredible options for each.
 These qualifications are held to the highest standard and great for any general wine or spirits industry.

-What to Expect From a WSET Education
+What to Expect From a Wine Education

-WSET is a franchise organization, which sells the rights to its educational programs to individual contractors.
+Wine & Spirit Education Trust is a franchise organization that sells its educational programs’ rights to individual contractors.
 The content consists of PowerPoint presentations and wine tastings.
-At their best, these wine schools impart a thorough and detailed knowledge of wine.
-At their worst, an elitist British attitude reigns, along with an excessive reliance on repetition and memorization.
-The program is entirely geared towards the restaurant professional, with modules on serving etiquette, spirits, beer, and cigar service, which may not be of interest to all students.
+These wine schools impart a thorough and detailed knowledge of wine at their best.
+At their worst, an elitist British attitude reigns, and excessive reliance on repetition and memorization.
+The program is geared towards the restaurant professional, with modules on serving etiquette, spirits, beer, and cigar service, which may not interest all students.

-Benefits of a WSET Education
+Benefits of a WSET Certificate

-Dozens of sommeliers and wine professionals have rated the Wine & Spirit Education Trust.
+Many sommeliers and wine professionals have rated the Wine & Spirit Education Trust.
 Check out those reviews here.